 As a winemaker, I strive to create powerful and complex wines with a smooth finish.
 My goal is to craft a product that appeals to consumers of all ages.
-To achievethisbalance, I create wines with soft tannins and full structure.
+To achieve this balance, I create wines with soft tannins and full structure.
 Throughout the process, I rely on my palate and make wine that is pleasing to me.
 My thought process is to create wine that I love - just in case no one buys it and Brice and I have to drink it all!

 Blending is utilized in basically all of our wines (except Viognier).
 Blending increases the complexity and interest of each wine as a whole.
 At Serrano, we believe in minimal manipulation of the wines, and blending creates different flavor profiles and characteristics.
-We refuses to add any artificial acid or supplement to alter the product.

 AGING AND MATURATION IN OAK BARRELS

 Aging in oak consistently ensures the subtle exposure to oxygen.
 Only barrel aging can enhance the fruit and terroir while adding delicate toasted vanilla notes and round tannins.
 We believe oak reveals the authenticity of a wine, without ever being dominant.
 Each day, the wine becomes more refined, expressive, and full bodied in the barrel.
 It also provides a flavor profile that I personally love: vanilla, smoke, toast, and spice, amongst others.
 We only utilize French oak, though both light and medium toast are used, depending on varietal.
 We age in different size vats, ranging from 59 gallon barrels to 600 gallon foudres, with hogsheads, demi-muids, and puncheons in between.
 Our white wines age for 11-12 months and the red wines age anywhere between 18-36 months.